WHERE IS MONON16?

 - economic opportunity and security

 - educational opportunities

 - social engagement

 “I admire the good Samaritan, but I don’t want to be one.
 I don’t want to spend my life picking up people by the side of the road… I want to change the Jericho road, so that everybody has an opportunity for a job, education, security, and health.”

 – Dr. Martin Luther King, Jr.

-The Monon16 development team includes highly capable and experienced partners with deep connections to the area.
-The team, led by Renew Indianapolis, includes David Weekley Homes, Greater Indy Habitat for Humanity, the Harrison Center for the Arts, the ReDevelopment Group, and TWG Development.
+The Monon16 development team included highly capable and experienced partners with deep connections to the area.
+The team, led by Renew Indianapolis, included David Weekley Homes, Greater Indy Habitat for Humanity, the Harrison Center for the Arts, the ReDevelopment Group, and TWG Development.
 Team members represent a wide spectrum of the community development industry and have a long history of positively impacting the community together.